El-Daro/valve-source-tools/docs/examples/advanced.md

 Notice that here every `data` entry has a unique key that starts with `hammerid-`.
 Although the vast majority of LUMP file entries represent entities with their unique hammerid's, there are some exceptional cases where there is no hammerid present.
 In those cases the `classname` property is used to construct the unique name.
 - Hammerids are used to pair them with `.vmf`'s entity id's and replace the information with the one provided in `.lmp` — or, if no corresponding id was found, the entity gets added as a new one.
 - Same principle works with the `classname` property if there is no `hammerid` in the LUMP section.
-- However, imported VMF have no names assigned to any of the class entries.
+- However, imported VMF has no names assigned to any of the class entries.
 The comparison and identifications is done manually.
-This also means that for imported LMP you can access different entries both by index and `hammerid` like this:
+This also means that for imported LMP you can access different entries both by index (example above) and `hammerid` like this:

 ```powershell
 $lmpFile["data"]["hammerid-2935785"]